gra_smoke2.png

 Specializations and Study Schemes

-Specialization: Chinese Medicine
+Specialization: Chinese Medicine (Full-time / Part-time)

 The specialization of Chinese Medicine mainly aims at providing current Registered Chinese Medicine Practitioners with a platform for enhancing their clinical abilities by studying advanced principles in diagnosis and prescription from Chinese medicine classics and experience Chinese Medicine Practitioners/ scholars, and contemporary research methodologies in Chinese medicine.